APiligrim/Tetra/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project ✨🗺️

+We were inspired to create this project after reading ongoing [**news**](https://www.businessoffashion.com/articles/luxury/luxury-brands-burn-unsold-goods-what-should-they-do-instead) about famous luxury clothing brands yearly burning their unsold inventories.
+It was very surpising to learn about the number of high quality goods these brands have burned when they could have recycled them or kept a better track of their supply chain in order to prevent the result.
+These brands also have a lot more resources (which is why they are luxury brands) yet this problem keeps persisting which partly roots from a bigger issue of current supply chains not being sustainable enough to help brands improve their practices.

-Tetra is a sustainable supply chain managment system that helps clothing brands have clear trasnperency in each stage of development and improves recycling practices.
+**Tetra** is a sustainable supply chain managment system that helps clothing brands have clear transparency in each stage of their supply chain while also helping them recycle more of their unsold inventory.

+Tetra's technical backbone uses blockchain for business using Ethereum and Web3.js which

 Some of the completed user stories are:
+*
 * As an admin, I am able to track which product to recycle
 * As an admin, I am able to add a new product to the chain
 * As an admin, I am able to add or ship new materials (that are parts of the product) to the chain